aphp/edsnlp/docs/tutorials/training.md

-# Training a Named Entity Recognition model
+# Training API

-In this tutorial, we'll see how we can train a deep learning model with EDS-NLP.
+In this tutorial, we'll see how we can quickly train a deep learning model with EDS-NLP using the `edsnlp.train` function.
-We also recommend looking at an existing project as a reference, such as [eds-pseudo](https://github.com/aphp/eds-pseudo) or [mlg-norm](https://github.com/percevalw/mlg-norm).

 !!! warning "Hardware requirements"

     Training a modern deep learning model requires a lot of computational resources.
 We recommend using a machine with a GPU, ideally with at least 16GB of VRAM.
 If you don't have access to a GPU, you can use a cloud service like [Google Colab](https://colab.research.google.com/), [Kaggle](https://www.kaggle.com/), [Paperspace](https://www.paperspace.com/) or [Vast.ai](https://vast.ai/).

-If you need a high level of control over the training procedure, we suggest you read the next ["Custom training script"](../make-a-training-script) tutorial.
+If you need a high level of control over the training procedure, we suggest you read the previous ["Deep learning tutorial"](./make-a-training-script.md) to understand how to build a training loop from scratch with EDS-NLP.

 ## Creating a project